fugue/regula/README.md

 ## Regula rules

 Regula rules are written in standard [Rego] and use a similar format to [Fugue Custom Rules].
 This means there are (currently) two kinds of rules: simple rules and advanced rules.

+See the [rules](https://github.com/fugue/regula/tree/master/rules) directory for rules that apply to CloudFormation and Terraform.

 ### Simple rules